Does The Counseling Center accept insurance?

 Likewise, most plans only allow for a certain number of sessions.
 They will determine when it is time to terminate treatment regardless of whether you finished the process.

 For counseling to be effective, you must feel free to disclose difficult and sometimes painful information.
-This is especially true for clients with a history of trauma or those seeking treatment for an addiction.
+This is especially true for clients with a history of trauma or those seeking treatment for addiction.
 If a counselor is part of an insurance network, that provider must share all details with representatives of the insurance company when requested.
-Protecting your confidentiality is one of the primary reasons I choose to remain out-of-network.